 My lips quivered but I could not answer.

 “I’ll answer for you.
 You are done.”

 Smoke emerged as its clothing dissipated.
 Its arms elongated and its hands grew large and webbed.
 Four more arms joined as they emerged from its sides.
 At the ends of its hands protruded large, long, and razor-sharp claws that made large holes as they penetrated the dirt floor.
 The ground trembled with every step.
 Its movement was reminiscent of a black widow spider.
 Its human flesh slowly metamorphosized into pustulous, lizard-like scales that were mostly black but also had some putrid brown spots on the head and chest.
 Its fangs grew larger and more pronounced.
 Its mouth refused to close.

 I did not realize that I had fallen to my back and that my elbows were on the ground.
 The creature slithered next to me.
 It leaned forward and placed its head, still the shape of a woman’s but only just barely, next to my ear.

 “I’m only keeping you alive because I don’t feel like killing you now,” it whispered.
 “I will change my mind someday, whether it is later today, tomorrow, or ten or twenty years from now, I haven’t decided.
-Times has no meaning for me anyway.
+Time has no meaning for me.
 I have marked you but it’s not all bad.”
-I heard a laugh which I think came from the creature but seemed to be coming from my own skull.
+I heard a laugh that I think came from the creature but seemed to be coming from my own skull.
 “I will make sure you will not die by anyone else’s hands.”